MarkusH/talk-orm/examples.rst

 express in SQL and also computational wise rather heavy.
 It's about selecting the *top-k* elements for something else.

-The common approach to this problem, across all databases, is the use of *subqueries*.
-A subquery is a full SQL query that is run as part of a "main" query.
+The typical approach to this problem, across all databases, is the use of *subqueries*.
+A subquery is a full SQL query that will run as part of a "main" database query.

-Let's start off by first selecting the top three books by number of votes per author, and then the top three books by votes per genre.
+Let's start by first selecting the top three books by the number of votes per author, and then the top three books by votes per genre.

 Top three by author